 As we burst out of the trees and back into the sunshine as we summit North Hill and through the thin layer of haze across the Bristol Channel we could make out the Welsh coastline along the horizon.
 Occasionally you could see a large mushroom cloud of smoke from some industrial town over on the South Wales coast rising into the air and slowly dissipating.

 We find a sign, and alongside the Acorn we are informed that Bossington is 4 miles – this is the direction that we take, walking through the edge of Exmoor.
 It is not long before we meet a fork in the road, where there are alternative routes to the same point.
-One route is the easy route, taking in the highest point of this walk (a route that Donnah favours) and the other route is labeled as the rugged route, and which snakes around the coast line (needless to say that this sounds like my cup of tea.)
+One route is the easy route, taking in the highest point of this walk (a route that Donnah favours) and the other route is labelled as the rugged route, and which snakes around the coast line (needless to say that this sounds like my cup of tea.)
 So, we agree to disagree and both take a route each, bidding farewell for a short part of the journey.

 My route almost immediately proves to be the harder route, but much more like what I am used to with the path weaving its way along rugged coast line, rising and falling with some fantastic valleys simialr to any stretch of the North Cornish coast.
 The Bluebells are out, and the ocean waves crash below.
 Don’s route, she admits herself, becomes a little dull.
 Stuck behind a hedge for the majority of it and walking alongside a featureless shrubland, even the view from the highpoint (Selworthy Beacon) is a little disappointing.